mblissmer/MST3K_Subtitles/README.md

 Download all files and place them beside your video files.

 They must have exactly the same filename as your video file (except for the file extensions of course).
+If your episode is named "S01E01-TheCrawlingEye-LOL.mp4" then the subtitle file must be named "S01E01-TheCrawlingEye-LOL.srt"

+Also we are not responsible if your weird cut of the episode has commercials in it (that's neat, save that!) or other unexpected playback gaps.

+Also also, there  may be timing issues, where your version might be off from the subtitles by a couple seconds.
+That's up to you to figure out how to offset the timing for the subtitle.
+As long as it's consistently x seconds off, and isn't drifting futher and futher off as the episode goes on, that's outside the scope of this project.

 # Subtitle Status
 Below is the list of all episodes, and the status of the subtitle file